eClarity/mycroft-homeassistant/README.md

 # Home Assistant Skill for Mycroft

+based off the original code from https://github.com/BongoEADGC6/mycroft-home-assistant, spun off my own version since they seem to be inactive.

 This is a skill to add [Home Assistant](https://home-assistant.io) support to [Mycroft](https://mycroft.ai).
 Currently is supports turning on and off several